 Yves Saint Laurent Has Won A Legal Victory Against The Swedish Textile Giant H&M Over The Registration of Two Handbag Designs.

 In a judgement handed down today, the Court of Justice of the European Union has just delivered a ruling that settles a long heated dispute between H&M and the French fashion house Yves Saint Laurent.
+The dispute centred on two Community design registrations granted to YSL in 2006 by the Office for Harmonization in the Internal Market (OHIM, now the EUIPO) for handbag designs.
+H&M sought to have the designs invalidated on the grounds that they lacked “individual character” within the meaning of Article 6 of the Community Design Regulation, relying on earlier handbag designs to support its claim.

 H&M may appeal against this judgment to the European Court of Justice (ECJ), the highest court of the EU and has around two months to do so, we’ll keep you updated with more news.